ArentasMeinorius/FoodWaste/4aprasas.md

 * Product details page with allergens information and warning when user is allergic to allergens

-## Aspects tested from the back-end:
+## Aspects tested from the backend:

 * Product creation/deletion with allergens